-Housing Authority of Fulton County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, and Section 8 Project-Based Voucher (PBV) programs.
-As of October 27th, 2020, Housing Authority of Fulton County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Fulton County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, and Section 8 Project-Based Voucher (PBV) programs.
+As of January 21st, 2022, Housing Authority of Fulton County has 1 waiting lists that are open now or opening soon.

 Housing Authority of Fulton County serves Fulton County.